contao/docs/docs/manual/performance/http-caching.en.md

 - Applying optimizations (e.g. compression)
 - and of course: **Caching!**

-To allow the client (in our case mostly the browser) and the server or proxies/servers to communicate with each other, every HTTP request and every HTTP response can be enhanced with metadata.
+To allow the client (in our case mostly the browser), the server and intermediaries to communicate with each other, every HTTP request and every HTTP response can be enhanced with metadata.
 These so called "HTTP headers" are standardized but it is up to every developer to invent and use additional headers.
 E.g. a typical request could look like this: